 Our vision is to have 1-2 hour worship sets (full-band preferred but individual sets welcome).
 Two hour sets can seem challenging (a one hour set can seem challenging if you are only used to playing 15 minute worship sets).
 Our desire is that your team would learn to flow into creative, spontaneous and prophetic worship.
-Matthew Lilley has a two hour audio teaching called “Spirit Led Worship” (with PDF notes) on this subject.
+Matthew Lilley offers a series of video teachings called “Spirit Led Worship” on YouTube (with free PDF notes available here) on this subject.
 We highly encourage you and your team to utilize this teaching and begin to flow beyond just playing songs.

 Vertical: Your primary role is to worship by example.
 Set your eyes on Jesus and GO!

 Horizontal: Additionally, you are helping to create an atmosphere for people to encounter God through worship, prayer and creative arts.
 Worship God with love and care for all who attend.
 Be a “shepherd” and invite others along with you as you go after God’s heart.

 Before coming to the Burn, do your best to express to your team the mission and heart of the Burn.

 Briefing/Debriefing with the shift leader will be required of the worship team and prayer leader(s).
 This is a time to pray, review the guidelines and get all the leaders on the same page.
 Briefing will happen in the designated meeting room 30 minutes prior to your set and debriefing will happen immediately following your set.

 1. The goal is seamless flow of worship with the music never stopping.

 2. Complete silence during transitions should never happen.

 3. Ideally, the worship leader will be singing a song right up until the moment that their shift ends.
 As soon as they stop singing and playing, the next worship leader immediately begins to sing and play.

 4. There should be a clock within eyesight of the stage to assist in transitioning right on the hour.